Seg0fieD/scRNA_sequencing/README.md

 10. **Trajectory Analysis**: A subset of cells was selected for trajectory analysis using Monocle 3 to study the progression of cell states.

-11. **Cell-Cell Communication**: Cell-cell communication was analyzed using CellChat for both BMMC and CD34 samples, focusing on common signaling pathways.

 ## R Script:
 The R script used for analysis is named **scRNA_seq_script**.